The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Covariant treatment of peculiar velocities

 \subsubsection{Quasi-Newtonian treatment}

 Expression (\ref{GRdotv}) is also the starting point of the quasi-Newtonian studies of linear peculiar velocities in cosmology~\cite{M,EvEM}.
-However, the agreement with the relativistic analysis stops at this point because of the strict constraints imposed upon the perturbed spacetime by the quasi-Newtonian approximation.
-These constraints compromise its relativistic nature of the analysis and eventually lead to Newtonian equations and results (see \S~6.8.2 in~\cite{EMM} for related ``warning'' comments).
-More specifically, the quasi-Newtonian approach starts by setting the vorticity to zero at the linear level.
-This has the benefit of simplifying the mathematics, because it allows one to express the 4-acceleration as the spatial gradient of a scalar potential ($\varphi$), so that
+However, the agreement with the relativistic analysis stops at this point because of the strict constraints imposed on the perturbed spacetime by the quasi-Newtonian approximation.
+These constraints compromise the relativistic nature of the analysis and eventually lead to Newtonian equations and results (see Sect.~6.8.2 in~\cite{EMM} - pages 150 and 151 - for related `warning' comments).
+More specifically, the quasi-Newtonian approach starts with setting the vorticity to zero at the linear level.
+This has the benefit of simplifying the mathematics because it allows one to express the four-acceleration as the spatial gradient of a scalar potential ($\varphi$) so that

-There is a downside, however, because $\varphi$ is an ad hoc potential, with no expression to describe it, while its linear evolution follows from the (non-uniquely determined) ansatz $\dot{\varphi}=-\Theta/3$~\cite{M}.
+There is a downside, however, because $\varphi$ is an ad hoc potential with no expression to describe it, while its linear evolution follows from the (non-uniquely determined) ansatz $\dot{\varphi}=-\Theta/3$~\cite{M}.
 In addition, the aforementioned ansatz requires setting the linear shear to zero as well.
-There is more to it however.
+There is more to it, however.
 When it comes to the study of peculiar velocities, the most serious downside of the quasi-Newtonian treatment is that it inadvertently bypasses the gravitational contribution of the peculiar flux.
 This severely compromises the relativistic nature of the study and makes it identical to its purely Newtonian counterpart for all practical purposes.
 Indeed, combining (\ref{GRdotv}) and (\ref{qN4A}) the differential equation governing the linear evolution of the peculiar-velocity field takes the form~\cite{M,EvEM}

 and accepts the power-law solution